gritzko/swarm-ron-docs/coin.md

 When a linear-order database (e.g. MySQL) is scaled up, it is typically *sharded*.
 In other words, they give up on the global linear order.

-Hidden is plain sight is the fact that the total linearization of all transactions is not actually needed for a crypto currency.
+Hidden in plain sight is the fact that the total linearization of all transactions is not actually needed for a crypto currency.
 The same way, it is not needed by any real-world currency, because unrelated transactions don't need to be ordered.
 A linear order is needed for a single *asset* that changes hands.
 It is also needed for an *agent* that trades assets.
 But not for the system as a whole.

-The choice of crypto currencies to go with global linearization can be only explained by their *global consensus* algorithms.
+The choice of crypto currencies to implement global linearization can be only explained by their *global consensus* algorithms.
 Probably, we should call that global *nonsensus*, because, again, no single actor in the system needs global consensus as such.
 Practically, given that we know a coin's owner, the only thing we need to know more is whether that owner gives it to us or to somebody else.
 The history and the state of any other asset is completely irrelevant, unless we speak of atomic transactions (exchange of several assets at once), which is a [separate topic][beilis].